decred/dcrwallet/README.md

 HD path for all derived addresses, as described by [BIP0044](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).

-Due to the sensitive nature of public data in a BIP0032 wallet, dcrwallet provides the option of encrypting not just private keys, but public data as well.
-This is intended to thwart privacy risks where a wallet file is compromised without exposing all current and future addresses (public keys) managed by the wallet.
-While access to this information would not allow an attacker to spend or steal coins, it does mean they could track all transactions involving your addresses and therefore know your exact balance.
-In a future release, public data encryption will extend to transactions as well.

 dcrwallet provides two modes of operation to connect to the Decred network.
 The first (and default) is to communicate with a single trusted `dcrd` instance using JSON-RPC.
 The second is a